j-morano/rrwnet/README.md

 # RRWNet

-This is the official repository of the paper ["RRWNet: Recursive Refinement Network for Effective Retinal Artery/Vein Segmentation and Classification"](https://doi.org/10.48550/arXiv.2402.03166) (preprint), by José Morano, Guilherme Aresta, and Hrvoje Bogunović.
-Accepted for publication at _Expert Systems with Applications_ (2024).
+This is the official repository of the paper ["RRWNet: Recursive Refinement Network for Effective Retinal Artery/Vein Segmentation and Classification"](https://doi.org/10.48550/arXiv.2402.03166), by José Morano, Guilherme Aresta, and Hrvoje Bogunović, published in _Expert Systems with Applications_ (2024).

 [[`arXiv`](https://doi.org/10.48550/arXiv.2402.03166)] [`ESWA`](https://doi.org/10.1016/j.eswa.2024.124970)] [[`BibTeX`](#citation)]